 The islands of Micronesia are scattered at the western edge of the Pacific Ocean, roughly 500 miles from the Philippines and Indonesia.
 These islands may be small, but they are giants in the world of scuba diving.
-They posses all the elements needed to make a world-class diving destination, including WW1 and WW2 wrecks, stunning coral gardens full of hard and soft corals, adrenaline boosting drift dives, large animal encounters, dramatic walls, over 1,300 species of fish as well as incredible sites to see on the surface, Micronesia has it all.
+They possess all the elements needed to make a world-class diving destination, including WW1 and WW2 wrecks, stunning coral gardens full of hard and soft corals, adrenaline-boosting drift dives, large animal encounters, dramatic walls, over 1,300 species of fish as well as incredible sites to see on the surface, Micronesia has it all.

 If you get the chance to visit Micronesia, you should try to incorporate several of the islands into your trip, so you can sample some of the diverse underwater riches that Micronesia has to offer.
 No Island is the same; Palau itself is made up of over 350 islands, which is home to the incredible mushroom-like Rock Islands that are located at the intersection of the Pacific Ocean and the Philippine Sea.